vipulnaik/working-drafts/lesswrong/trigger-based-rapid-checklists.md

 emails.

-The key is to allow for such detours, but still mentally be in "checklist mode" so that when the detour is open, I return to checklist execution.
+The key is to allow for such detours, but still mentally be in "checklist mode" so that when the detour is finished, I return to checklist execution.

 For some checklists, such as the morning checklist, I have set time